 A tenant must...

-- do the ordinary cleaning of the residential premises (this will include the yard and outside of the building if the tenant rents the house and yard)
+- do the ordinary cleaning of their place (this will include the yard and outside of the building if the tenant rents the house and yard)

 - repair any damage they or their guests cause

 If the tenant does not repair damage they or their guests cause, the landlord can end the tenancy by giving one month's notice.
-In this case the landlord must give the tenant a reasonable amount of time to remedy the situation before ending the tenancy.
-A tenant does not have to make repairs required because of reasonable wear and tear on the premises.
+In this case the landlord must first give the tenant a warning and a reasonable amount of time to fix the situation before ending the tenancy.
+A tenant does not have to make repairs required because of reasonable wear and tear.

 A landlord must...

-- maintain the rented premises in a good state of repair and fit for the use and enjoyment of the tenant, even if a tenant knew the residential premises needed repairs when they rented the property and regardless of whether the repairs are required because of ordinary wear and tear or any other cause
+- keep the rental unit in a good state of repair and fit for the use and enjoyment of the tenant (even if the tenant knew the repairs were needed when they agreed to rent the place)

-- look after a yard that a number of tenants share, such as the yard of an apartment building (the landlord and tenant can agree on a different arrangement for cleaning and repairs)
+- look after a yard that tenants share, such as the yard of an apartment building (the landlord and tenant can agree on a different arrangement for cleaning and repairs)

-- clean and repair any areas of the building set aside for the common use of all the tenants (this might include hallways, entry areas, a shared laundry room and the outside of the building)
+- clean and repair any common areas (this might include hallways, entry areas, a shared laundry room and the outside of the building)

-Landlords must tell a tenant, in writing, whether they are willing to renew a lease at least two months before the end of the lease.
-This notice period gives the parties a chance to discuss future plans before a term lease ends.
-The notice of intention* must indicate whether or not the landlord is willing to renew the lease and, if so, on what terms.
+A lease that is not renewed ends on the date stated in the lease.
+The landlord must tell the tenant, in writing, whether they are willing to renew the lease or not at least two months before the end of the lease.
+This notice period gives the parties a chance to discuss future plans before the lease ends.
+The notice of intention must indicate whether or not the landlord is willing to renew the lease and, if so, on what terms.

 Neither party is required to renew the lease.
 Tenants who receive notice that the landlord is willing to enter into a new lease have 30 days to accept the offer.
 If the landlord has not received a tenant's acceptance within 30 days, the offer will be considered as rejected by the tenant.
-It is important to note that a landlord may withdraw an offer of renewal at any time before it is accepted.
+A landlord may withdraw an offer of renewal at any time before it is accepted.

-If a tenant no longer wants to occupy the premises and wants to assign the tenancy or sublet leased premises, the written consent of the landlord is required.
-The landlord must not withhold consent unreasonably.
-A landlord can charge a fee of not more than $20 for considering, investigating or consenting to an assignment or a sublet.
-Unless the landlord agrees to release the original tenant from the tenancy agreement, the original tenant is ultimately responsible to the landlord for all obligations under their tenancy agreement.
-Tenants who are considering subletting their rented premises should be aware of the risks and take steps to protect themselves.
+If a tenant wants to move out and have someone else take over the lease they need the written consent of the landlord.
+The landlord must not unreasonably withhold consent.
+A landlord can charge a fee of not more than $20 for considering, investigating or consenting to this change.
+A tenant who sublets is still responsible to the landlord for what was agreed to in the lease.
+For example, they still have to make sure the rent is paid.
+Tenants who are considering subletting should consider the risks and take steps to protect themselves.

-Most periodic tenancies can be ended by giving one full month's written notice to the landlord.
-In the case of a weekly tenancy, only one full week's written notice is required.
-The tenant must give notice* no later than the day before the final rent is due.
+If a tenant who rents by the week or the month wants to move out, they can give notice to their landlord.
+If the tenant rents by the month they must give one full month's written notice to the landlord.
+If the tenant rents by the week they must give one full week's written notice.
+The tenant must give notice no later than the day before the final rent is due.
 For example, if a tenant, who rents by the month, wants to move out on September 30, they must give notice no later than August 31.
 If the tenant doesn't give notice until September 1, they are legally required to pay October's rent.

 Notice for Cause